clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 Follow this process to install other operating systems for a multi-boot computer.
 Install |CL| first, then install other operating systems.

-#. :ref:`multi-boot-cl` first with a EFI partition large enough
+#.
+Install |CL| first with an EFI partition large enough to store the kernels
-   to store the kernels of other operating systems and their initrds, in the case of Linux distributions.
+   of other operating systems and their initrds, in the case of Linux distributions.

    .. note::

-      Be sure to apply set-timeout in the `clr-boot-manager`.
+      Apply set-timeout in the `clr-boot-manager`.
 This enables display of all multi-boot options before a default boot.

 #.
 Install the next operating system without creating its own EFI
    partition.